SEATTLE – With all of their regulars back on the field, the Seattle Sounders were too much for San Jose.

 “I saw Eddie going out wide and Mauro was taking the near post so I was just trying to hold back in the holding spot like we were in a PK and Mauro had a chance to send it down and I just kept my head down and ran through it,” Neagle said.

 Neagle, who returned after a one-game suspension for a red card, nearly scored in the 47th minute on a header but goalkeeper Jon Busch tipped the ball over the crossbar.

 Rosales curled in a right-footed free kick from just outside the box in added time in the first half to put the Sounders up 2-0 at halftime in front of a crowd of 38,880.
 Busch leaped high as the ball glanced off his hand as Rosales scored his second goal of the year.
 A foul and yellow card on Rafael Baca set up the goal by Rosales.

 Obafemi Martins scored in added time to make the final score 4-0.

-San Jose had beaten the Sounders four consecutive games, including a 1-0 win on March 23.
+San Jose had beaten the Sounders four straight times.

 Click here to comment on this story »